valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

   The range option is not available for fields of data type "Yes / no" in case-management.
   If a number field has the value '0', the search form can be submitted in the cases page.

+* **Resizable Carbon sidenav**

+  After major 10, the product switched over to the Carbon design system.
+The sidenav included in this design system does does not include resize functionality.
+This functionality is now included by default on desktop resolutions.
+The default, minimum, and maximum sizes of the sidenav can be configured under the `customLeftSidebar` property in the environment file(s).
+The size is saved in the local storage, so the user preference will be retained on refresh.

+* **Improved styling of Beagle/Bootstrap elements**

+  The Carbon design system resets styling and replaces it with its own.
+This broke the look and feel of various elements throughout the product, including Form.IO forms.
+The compatibility between Carbon and Beagle/Bootstrap has been improved in this release.

 ## Bugfixes

 The following bugs were fixed: